-The relationship between monthly averages of $\Delta N$ and surface refractivity $N_s$ (Figure 6) was also especially in the tropics.
+The relationship between monthly averages of ΔN and surface refractivity N_s (Figure 6) was also found to have a poor correlation coefficient of 0.144, as may be expected in coastal environments especially in the tropics.

 5. Summary And Discussion